nelsonifechukwu/NELSON_IML_WORK/README.md

         - Split the data into train and test data
         - Scale the data
         - Convert to tensor values
-        - Create the batch training structure
+        - Define the batch training structure
-        - Create the Neural Network Architecture (3 layers)
+        - Define the Neural Network Architecture (3 layers)
         - Instantiate the model, define the leqarning rate, loss, and optimizer
         - Train the model
         - Print the loss and accuracy per epoch